I have a teaching background and love visiting schools, libraries and festivals. Please scroll down for rates and more

-- Popular workshops linked to Nanna’s Button Tin and Granny Grommet and Me include readings, acting and discussion of the books; what children have seen (or might see) in the ocean, whether they have a button tin/special teddy or toy at home.
-This can be followed by an art activity using: crayon drawings and edacol paint wash; collage with sand, shells, beach items; make a page for a class book, or any other sea related activity.
-This title also lends itself to discussions and writing/drawing activities about grandparents and what each child likes to do with their own granny.
+- Popular picture book workshops linked to Nanna’s Button Tin and Granny Grommet and Me include readings, acting and discussion of the books; what children have seen (or might see) in the ocean, whether they have a button tin/special teddy or toy at home.
+This can be followed by an art activity using: buttons, crayon drawings and edacol paint wash; collage with sand, shells, beach items; make a page for a class book, or any other sea related activity.
+Both titles lend themselves to discussions and writing/drawing activities about grandparents and what each child likes to do with their own granny.

 - Historical fiction presentations and workshops linked to my award-winning ‘Light’ series focus on three titles; Lighthouse Girl, Light Horse Boy and In the Lamplight.
 These sessions can involve: investigation into local history and family stories, exploration of storytelling via different medium (archival photographs/letters/articles, drama and song), writing old-fashioned postcards to/from a WW1 soldier or nurse (with final copies written in ink and decorated).
 Sessions can be individual or a series of sessions with students to explore local history via community or family photographs.
 This has resulted in evocative writing, class compilations and book launches.

 - Light Horse Boy lends itself to similar discussions, overlapping with Lighthouse Girl, as well as inspiring activities linked to WW1 animal mascots/writing from different viewpoints.